cdapio/cdap/cdap-docs/pipelines/source/creating-pipelines.rst

 Currently, post-run plugins are only available when using the ``cdap-data-pipeline`` application template.
 Available post-run plugins are documented in the :ref:`Plugin Reference
-<cask-hydrator-plugins-post-run-plugins>`, with these actions currently available:
+<cdap-pipelines-plugins-post-run-plugins>`, with these actions currently available:

 - sending an email
 - running a database query